Zurc/lasaldelavida/episodio5-learning.md

 >  [angular.io blog - 3 tips for angular runtime performance from the real world](https://blog.angular.io/3-tips-for-angular-runtime-performance-from-the-real-world-d467fbc8f66e)
 >
 >  To exclude a component subtree from change detection is by setting the `changeDetection` property to `ChangeDetectionStrategy.OnPush` in the @Component decorator.
 This tells Angular that the component only needs to be checked if an input has changed, and that all of the inputs can be considered immutable
+>
+>  by injecting the ChangeDetectorRef service, you can inform Angular that a component should be detached from change detection.
+You can then manually take control of calling `reattach` or `detectChanges()` yourself, giving you full control of when and where a component subtree is checked.

 I didn't knew that...